sthenusan/HR-management/README.md

 In order to initiate the product, your team has decided to first produce a well thought out database design.
 And then implement a PoC program to test the functionalities of the database.
 At this stage the UI/UX aspects are irrelevant.

+The Human Resource management system implemented using PHP,HTML,Java Script and MYSQL